wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-1-13-changelog.md

 - Minor description updates.
 - Updated loadorder.
 - Added New Blood Custom INI, as some of the weapon sway tweaks interfered with Dynamic Weapon Spread.
-- Removed JBT - Improved, as it reintroduces an old bug from Just Assorted Mods.

 ### 24/01/24